KATE'S STORY

 Who should get screened for cervical cancer?

-• Women aged 21-65 get a Pap test every three years.
+Women aged 21-65 are screened with a Pap test every three years.

-• Women aged 30-65 get a Pap test with a human papillomavirus (HPV) test (cotesting) every 5 years.
+Women aged 30-65 are screened with a Pap test every 3 years, OR every 5 years with human papillomavirus (HPV) testing, OR a Pap test combined with HPV testing every 5 years.

 If detected early, cervical cancer is one of the easiest cancers to prevent or treat with a simple procedure.
 As many as 93% of cervical cancers could be prevented by screening and HPV vaccination.

-It is important to get tested because 6 out of 10 cervical cancers occur in women who have never received a Pap test or have not been tested in the past five years.
+It is important to get tested because more than 50% of cervical cancers occur in women who have never received a Pap test or have not been tested in the past five years.
 A simple screening test can help prevent cervical cancer or find it early.

 Screening for cervical cancer is necessary even if you think you are too old to have a child or are not having sex anymore.